BenSiv/BenSiv/README.md

 Hi, I’m @BenSiv.
-I’m interested in all things data science.
+I’m interested in all things Bioinformatics and Data science.
+I graduated a mastesr's program in biotechnology in Tel-Hai college and done my research in MIGAL institute.
+My research focuses on developing novel methods for gene editing in trees.
-I’m currently in mastesrs program in biotechnology and learning julia programming.
+I’m currently in bioinformatition role in Equinom.

+My main programming language is Julia.

 You can reach me at bench.sivan@gmail.com